 FPF seeks legal, policy, and technical interns to support the US Policy team and its policy staff.
 The US policy team engages in a wide variety of issue areas related to the intersection of privacy, emerging technology, and evolving commercial business practices.
 This includes, for example, researching and analyzing the impact of new technologies, advising companies on emerging data practices, engaging with policymakers and partners, and conducting a variety of legal, technical, and policy research and thought leadership.
 Issue portfolios may include – but are not limited to – Big Data and the Internet of Things, connected cars, online advertising, mobile location data use, smart cities, deidentification standards, algorithms, artificial intelligence (AI/ML), biometrics, and emerging regulation (law).

-We welcome students of any professional or academic background – the only “must have” is an interest in privacy and data protection.
+We welcome students of any post-graduate professional or academic background – the only “must have” is an interest in privacy and data protection.

 To apply, please click here to submit your 1) resume and 2) a cover letter explaining your interest in working for FPF and the subjects or issue areas you are most interested in.